 Your wedding shoes are one aspect of your bridal attire where you can really incorporate your own unique style.
 But before you head off and buy the first gorgeous pair you see, take a moment to think about how they'll work into your overall look.
 When it comes to finding the best wedding shoes, you have to consider how they'll pair with your wedding dress (among other things).

-"The shoe you choose for your wedding day should reflect your personal style and wedding decor and coordinate with your dress and wedding colors.
+"The shoe you choose for your wedding day should reflect your personal style and wedding décor, and coordinate with your dress and wedding colors.
 But they also need to be comfortable," says shoe specialist Cathy Gegeckas from David's Bridal.

-Read on for seven tips for finding the best wedding shoes!
+Read on for seven tips for finding the best wedding shoes.

 1. Think Statement Shoes for Short Wedding Dresses

-2. Incorporate Special Details into Wedding Shoes for an A-Line Dress or Ball Gown
+2. Incorporate Special Details Into Wedding Shoes for an A-Line Dress or Ball Gown

 "A voluminous skirt on an A-line or ball gown might mean your shoes won't be visible to your guests, but you can still wear something that is extra special to you.
 If your gown has lace detail or pearls, you may want to incorporate that look into your shoes."